-The Accelerated BSN (ABSN) is designed specifically for bachelor's prepared individuals
+The Accelerated BSN (ABSN) program is designed specifically for indivuals that have

-The curriculum for the ABSN option is the same as those for the Traditional BSN but is offered in four contiguous semesters (Fall, Spring, Summer, Fall), allowing students to complete the program in an accelerated time-frame.
-This curriculum format provides students the flexibility to work part-time, allows for greater financial aid opportunities, and provides an option at the beautiful WCU Biltmore Park campus in Asheville.
+The curriculum for the ABSN option is the same as the Traditional BSN but is offered in four contiuous semesters (Fall, Spring, Summer, Fall), allowing students to complete the program in an accelerated time-frame.
+This curriculum format provides students the flexibility to work part-time and allows for greater financial aid opportunities.
+ABSN courses are convenently held at our Biltmore Park Instructional site in Asheville, NC.

-ABSN Option applicants must meet the following admission requirements:
+ABSN applicants must meet the following admission requirements:

-Note - Admission to the ABSN Option is highly selective.
-The School of Nursing uses a holistic admissions review for the ABSN Program.
+The School of Nursing uses a comprehensive application review for the ABSN Program.
 Admission selection criteria for eligible applications will be based on:

 There are financial benefits that are possible due to this program change.
 Students will now be able to work part-time around their class and clinical schedules due to the 14-17 credit hour course load per semester.
 To learn more, contact the WCU Office of Financial Aid (finaid.wcu.edu) for more information.